 - Hip dysplasia

 - Skin conditions

-If you decide to contact a breeder, be sure to ask for medical tests on the parents of the dog and be observant for signs of a puppy mill or irresponsible breeder.
+If you decide to contact a breeder, ask for medical tests on the dog’s parents and watch for signs of a puppy mill or an irresponsible breeder.

 - “History of the Briard.”
 British Briard Club.
 2013. http://www.thebritishbriardclub.org.uk/breed-history.html.

 - “Herding Description.”
 Briard Club of America.
 2017. https://www.briardclubofamerica.org/index.php/breed-information/herding-description.

 - “Breed Information.”
 Briard Club of America.
 2017. https://www.briardclubofamerica.org/index.php/breed-information/general-information.